szferi/codenotes/k8s-external-secrets-private-registry/README.md

               key: GITLAB_DEPLOY_TOKEN_PASSWORD
 ```

-## Using Secret to deploy from private repository
+## Using Secret to deploy from a private repository

 The following manifest show how to create a `Deployment` that uses the previously defined `gitlab-registry-credential` Kubernetes secret as a `imagePullSecrets`.
 Important to note that the `imagePullSecret` name is the target secret name of the `ExternalSecret`, not the external secret itself.